 Games can (arguably) be characterized as satisfying two goals; being easy-to-play and having large-user-control over the result.
 Games that are easy-to-play include fruit-machines, bingo, roulette, pachinko, snakes-and-ladders, rock-paper-scissors, snap and most patience card-games.
-Ones that have large-user-control include chess, bridge, poker, scrabble, and most multi-player card-games.
-The few that satisfy both goals are (arguably) checkers/drafts, dominoes, monopoly, pinball and many video-games from pong onwards.
+Ones that have large-user-control include chess, bridge, poker, scrabble, vintage-pinball (without flippers) and most multi-player card-games.
+The few that satisfy both goals are (arguably) checkers/drafts, dominoes, monopoly, modern-pinball (with flippers) and many video-games from pong onwards.
 3x3 (three-by-three) is a patience card-game designed to join these few by being both easy-to-play and having a large-user-control over the result.

 3x3 is so simple-to-play it actually easier to explain in a single paragraph of words rather than pictures.
 Take a pack-of-cards, and if it has no jokers, remove/discard a single court-card (jack, queen or king), then shuffle it.
 Then turn-over the top card, and place it in an empty "square" anywhere you like in a 3x3 grid (hence the name!), and continue until the grid is full.
 If at any time the sum of cards in a row, column or diagonal add-up to a number that is divisible by five, they can be removed from the grid (court-cards and jokers count as 10).
 You win if all the cards from the deck and grid are removed, otherwise you lose.
 The accompanying diagrams show an example game of 3x3 utilizing some common tactics and strategies.